jaredlang/autogen-agents/5b.weather-report-group/observation.md

 ## Observations

 1. metrologist's input is not taken in consideration.
+  a.
 Even after I comment out the metrologist, it doesn't affect the response.
-2. meteorologist is able to infer the local standard unit by itself.
+  b. meteorologist is able to infer the local standard unit by itself.
-3. It makes the LLM reply in the local units by adding to the system prompt "using its local standard units of measure."
+  c.
+It makes the LLM reply in the local units by adding to the system prompt "using its local standard units of measure."
 I found out this from its LLM context.
 Need to speak its language for a quality response, just like a human.
-4. There are great similiarities to a conversation among humans.
+2. There are great similiarities to a conversation among humans.

+## Need a different use case for group chats

+1. where the second chat requires the output of the first one.
+2. it is necessary to use multiple tools